 - Individual stops interacting or socializing with family members or friends and withdraws from activities that were normally enjoyed.

 Getting Help for Benzodiazepine Addicts

-Take action now because the longer individuals ignore an addiction, the greater the risk for serious injury or even death.
+Take action now because the longer individuals ignore an addiction, the greater the risk of serious injury or even death.